-There are 2 main types of diabetes:
+There are two main types of diabetes, which are explained below:

-- type 1 diabetes – where the body's immune system attacks and destroys the cells that produce insulin
+- Type I diabetes where the body's immune system attacks and destroys the cells that produce insulin

 During pregnancy, some women have such high levels of blood glucose that their body is unable to produce enough insulin to absorb it all.
 This is known as gestational diabetes.